UPDATED! to add Harper Collins and Caribbean Reads Publishing

 “Did You Know?
 With its anthro- root, philanthropy means literally “love of mankind”.
 Thus, philanthropy is giving money for a purpose or cause benefiting people who you don’t personally know.
 Individuals have often set up their own permanent philanthropic organizations in the form of foundations.
 The greatest American philanthropists have included Warren Buffett, Bill Gates, Andrew Carnegie, and John D. Rockefeller, but tens of millions of us could be considered philanthropists on a much smaller scale.” – Merriam-Webster

-This page is our acknowledgment and thanks of our philanthropists right here in Antigua and Barbuda, and its diaspora, who continue to show their love during the season of giving which always precedes the Wadadli Pen Challenge season (which launches in January) by pledging to support our efforts.
+This page is our acknowledgment and thanks of our philanthropists right here in Antigua and Barbuda, its diaspora, and beyond, who continue to show their love for youth and arts in Antigua and Barbuda by pledging to support Wadadli Pen’s efforts to nurture and showcase both.
 At Wadadli Pen, when it comes to our annual Challenge, we’ve always operated by the principle that likkle likkle full basket and with each gift we are able to put together packages to reward, inspire, encourage, educate, and celebrate the young creatives who dare every year.

 There’s still time for you, with gifts medium, big, or small to be added to the 2017 list of Wadadli Pen philanthropists.
 Just email us at email@example.com